thingsdb/ThingsDocs/v0/content/collection-api/istuple.md

 weight: 126
 ---

-This function determines whether the value passed to this function is a [tuple](../../data-types/tuple) or not.
+This function determines whether the provided value is a [tuple](../../data-types/tuple) or not.
 At least nested arrays are of kind tuple.

 This function does *not* generate an [event](../../overview/events).